AdobeDocs/lightroom-public-apis/src/pages/index.md

 We encourage you to participate in our open documentation initiative, if you have suggestions, corrections, additions or deletions for this documentation, check out the source from [this github repo](https://github.com/AdobeDocs/lightroom-public-apis), and submit a pull request with your contribution.

-## API Requests & Rate Limits

-The timeout for API requests through adobe.io is currently *60 seconds*.

-The default rate limit for an Adobe Lightroom Company is *120 requests per minute*.
-(The limit is enforced as *12 requests every 6 seconds*).
-When rate limiting is being enforced you will get `429` HTTP response codes with the following response body: `{"error_code":"429050","message":"Too many requests"}`